 At a managerial level, team leadership may be the focus.
 At a fast-moving startup, they may be looking for people who can pitch in and play many roles.
 For an entry-level position, it may just be about the ability to get along in a professional environment.

 You will want to choose an example that demonstrates the most relevant aspect(s) of your team experience.

 It is particularly important for new grads to be able to speak convincingly about their teamwork skills.
 Early in your career, you probably don’t have a strong professional track record to talk about.

 Therefore, the hiring manager will be hiring based on potential demonstrated by academic, extracurricular, and internship experiences.

 In the interview, they will be trying to get a sense of what you would be like to work with.

-Inside Big Interview, our complete training system for job interviews, we give you video lessons, sample answers, and an interactive practice tool for all of these different versions of teamwork-related interview questions.
-Watch this brief video to learn a little more about Big Interview, and then take a quick look at the step-by-step system we’ve developed to get you ready for your interview.
+Our complete training system for job interviews will give you video lessons, sample answers, and an interactive practice tool for all of these different versions of teamwork-related interview questions.

 How to Answer Behavioral Questions About Teamwork

 We’ve all had team experiences — on the job, during school, in a volunteer or extracurricular role.